-In the modern-day, it is not a rule that button boots have to be worn with a suit.
+In the modern-day, how to style button boots is not as strict as it once might have been.
+It is not a rule that button boots have to be worn with a suit.
 Sure, in the Victorian and Edwardian times, they did not wear chinos, jeans, and the like but instead wore them with proper trousers, suits, and their garb of the era.
 But times have clearly changed since then.
-So have ideas on style, on ‘the rules’, and what is seen as acceptable versus not-acceptable.
+So have ideas on style, on the rules, and what is seen as acceptable versus not acceptable.

 There is nothing like putting on a three-piece suit with a pocket watch and going the full 9 yards with the button boot look.
 It feels good to dress like this even though some might see it as overkill.
 But being a jean guy myself, I love to incorporate the button boot with my more ‘smart casual’ way of dressing, putting them underneath a pair of tapered jeans and wearing them in a more relaxed way.
 And who is to say that this is wrong?
 Some menswear snobs will try but this is a mistake because ‘real style’ does not come in following the rules, but rather in creating the exceptions!